How long until Our Lady of Mount Carmel?

 |Replaced Corpus Christi in 2007.
 Our Lady of Carmel is Mary, mother of Jesus.
 Carmel is a mountain in Northern Israel, where the Carmelite order was founded in the Twelfth century|

-Always celebrated on July 16.
+This public holiday in Chile is always celebrated on July 16.

-This holiday is given in lieu of the Corpus Christi holiday.
+The Feast of Our Lady of Carmel is given in lieu of the Corpus Christi holiday.
 The change to use this feast day happened in 2007.

 The change to the holiday was driven by Catholic Church in Chile and was brought into law by Law 20,148 on December 27, 2006.